-35. The vitamin D metabolites in the circulation are bound to DBP with a varying degree of affinity, but it is generally higher than, or comparable to, that of 25(OH)D (Jones, 2008).
-At any one time, only 1-2% of the DBP sterol-binding sites are occupied, and this excess capacity suggests that the primary biological role of DBP might extend beyond acting as a transport molecule for vitamin D (Gomme and Bertolini, 2004).
+35. The vitamin D metabolites in the circulation are bound to DBP which has a high affinity for 25(OH)D, $1,25(OH)2D$ and $24,25(OH)2D$.
+The dihydroxy metabolites have a range of affinities, both higher and lower than that of 25(OH)D. At any one time, only 1-2% of the DBP sterol-binding sites are occupied, and this excess capacity suggests that the primary biological role of DBP might extend beyond acting as a transport molecule for vitamin D (Gomme and Bertolini, 2004).
 DBP is also involved in binding of fatty acids and sequestration of actin, and may be involved in the modulation of immune and inflammatory responses.